tkzic/audiograph/README.txt

 Credits:

-This project constitutes repackaging, editing, and theft of amazing work by:
+This project is derived from work by:

 Chris Adamson
 Stefan Bernsee